AriFordsham/GHCWiki/working-conventions.md

   - Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).

 - **Licensing**: make sure you are familiar with GHC's [Licensing](licensing).
 Unless you say otherwise, we will assume that if you submit a contribution to GHC, then you intend to supply it to us under the same license as the existing code.
 However, we do not ask for copyright attribution; you retain copyright on any contributions you make, so feel free to add your copyright to the top of any file in which you make non-trivial changes.

+## Tips and Tricks

+- To have an easier time looking up tickets and searching trac, use [the browser tips page](browser-tips) to make your search and lookups for Trac tickets substantially easier.

+- If you use Emacs, see [Emacs](emacs) for some useful stuff to put in your `.emacs` file.

+- If you have lots of Haskell installations, you may find Edsko's blog post [ Comprehensive Haskell Sandboxes](http://www.edsko.net/2013/02/10/comprehensive-haskell-sandboxes/) useful.

 ## Old stuff